She Loves to Cook, and She Loves to Eat

 She Loves to Cook, and She Loves to Eat (作りたい女と食べたい女, Tsukuritai Onna to Tabetai Onna) is a Japanese web manga series written and illustrated by Sakaomi Yuzaki.
 It has been serialized on Kadokawa Shoten's digital manga manga magazine Comic It since January 2021.
 A 10-episode television drama adaptation was broadcast on NHK General TV from November to December 2022.
+A 20-episode second season aired from January to February 2024.

+Synopsis

+Yuki Nomoto, a woman living alone in Tokyo, enjoys cooking, and while she posts her homemade dishes on social media, she regrets that she cannot make the large servings she longs for because she has a small appetite.
+After being frustrated at work, Nomoto accidentally cooks a large amount of food and is at a loss on how to eat it all.
+She then remembers her neighbor two houses down, Totoko Kasuga, who eats large amounts of fast food by herself.
+Nomoto decides to invite Kasuga to eat with her, soon forming a friendship around their love of cooking and eating.
+As they become closer overtime, visiting each other's houses and going on outings together, the pair begin to develop feelings for each other.